Big Stack Strategies: Going For The Kill

 Big Stack Bully doesn't just mean you have the most chips at your table.
 It means your stack is so large that most of the table fears tangling with you.
-They know you can easily afford to take gambles they don't want to and can put them all-in at any time.
-They quiver before you, hoping that every time they put in a pre-flop raise, it'll make it past you without a re-raise.
+They know you can easily afford to take gambles they don't want to, can re-raise their pre-flop raises at will, and can put them all-in at any time.

 Increasing your bet size will work to your advantage in hands when you are in late position.
 Players who must act before you will know that if you enter the hand, you will likely raise their standard opening bet.
 Their play will tighten up because they don't want to throw away chips knowing you might re-raise.
 This will give you even more opportunities to scoop blinds and antes with pre-flop aggression.